karlygaw/Medikerim/README.md

-Medikerim project made by qg. everyome can book a med
+Medikerim project made by qg. everyone can book a med